 B.A. in Political Science, Stanford University

-A selection of Hannah’s recent accomplishments:
+A selection of Hannah’s recent accomplishments on behalf of our clients:

 - Hannah worked alongside C. A. Goldberg, PLLC founder Carrie Goldberg to secure a $2.95m settlement for our client who survived an assault and received threats and attempted public humiliation from the offender.
 Within two weeks of being hired, C. A. Goldberg, PLLC had a draft complaint served on the abuser.